DHTMLX/docs-todolist/docs/api/methods/selecttask_method.md

 ### Description

-@short: selects the specified task by its ID
+@short: Selects the specified task by its ID

 ### Usage